yoctoproject/poky/documentation/profile-manual/usage.rst

    :align: center
    :width: 70%

-Notice that the right-hand pane shows the exact trace-cmd command-line that's used to run the trace, along with the results of the trace-cmd run.
+Notice that the right pane shows the exact trace-cmd command-line that's used to run the trace, along with the results of the trace-cmd run.

-Once the ``Stop`` button is pressed, the graphical view magically fills up with a colorful per-cpu display of the trace data, along with the detailed event listing below that:
+Once the ``Stop`` button is pressed, the graphical view magically fills up with a colorful per-CPU display of the trace data, along with the detailed event listing below that:

 .. image:: figures/kernelshark-i915-display.png